Narcotic Withdrawal Symptoms and Signs and Detoxification

 Narcotics are known to be highly addictive substances.
 Misuse or abuse of opiates increases the risk of physical dependency.
 Attempting to quit a narcotic substance once addiction has manifested can be difficult, but seeking outside treatment from medical professionals can help considerably.

-Withdrawing from Narcotics: Treatment Methods and Options for Help
+Withdrawing from Narcotics: Options for Help

 Dependency on narcotics can occur very rapidly or after a prolonged period of time.
 Recreational use of narcotics and medically prescribed painkillers can both lead to narcotic abuse and physical dependence.
 You may have developed a tolerance to a narcotic painkiller by taking it too frequently or for too long.